sandeepatikety/dev-company-work/README.md

 This repository is responsible for all the development work towards the completion of the project.
 In this repo we are building a simple application which is car pool application.
 All files will be secluded here and privacy is checked.

+we created a branch name ashish.
+We are working on the same branch.